 Auction arranged & conducted by John Kruesel's General Merchandise & Auction Co., 22 - 3rd St. SW, Rochester, MN.
 55902.
 Phone (507) 289-8049 or fax (507) 289-8602.
-Auctioneers: John Kruesel, Mike Anderson and Lowell Gilbertson.
+Auctioneers: John Kruesel, John Schultz and Lowell Gilbertson.
 Descriptions are subject to error.
 Not responsible for accidents.
 Statements made day of sale take precedence over printed material.
 Terms: Cash, Visa or Mastercard; no checks unless you are personally known to auction company -- checks must be accompanied with photo ID and current bank letter of reference stating purchasing limit (which becomes the property of the auction company).
 10% buyer’s premium on all purchases.
 ALL ITEMS MUST BE REMOVED DAY OF AUCTION.

 Our storefront, the 1874 Williams Building, on historic Third Street Southwest, Rochester, MN.

 We carry a general line of antiques, specializing in lighting, estate jewelry, historic documents and photos, and "the unusual."
 We provide appraisals, marketing advice, a complete auction/estate sale service and consultation on historic lighting restoration projects.